September Beekeeping UK – Feeding, Varroa and Winter Prep

 - Consider tilting hives slightly forward so condensation and any leaks run out of the entrance rather than pooling inside.

 This is also the time to check whether you need any additional insulation or windbreaks in your apiary, particularly in exposed sites.
 Simple steps taken now can prevent a lot of moisture and chill stress later in the season.
+For broader practical advice on preparing colonies and equipment for the colder months, see the Hive Management guide.

 As the weather cools, colonies naturally reduce flying, and you can help them defend the nest by managing entrances and guarding against pests.